As our world makes strides with technology, we need to find a way keep up with market needs

 process, adding a whole new market for the diamond industry.
 Though both of these processes

-face similar challenges, energy consumption and colour clarity, the most recent advancements
+face similar challenges, energy consumption and color clarity, the most recent advancements

 with technology are making these diamonds even more accessible to consumers and are

 making it more and more difficult to tell the synthetic diamonds apart from natural ones.